-This package is compact and streamline, all components located inside the connector.
+This package is compact and streamline, all components located inside the connectors.
 Unlike other solutions, there is no klunky external box and no need to apply other external power.
-Although there's a relay inside the DIN connector, it looks like an ordinary cable.
+Althought there's a relay inside the DIN connector, it looks like an ordinary cable.

-If you have an ICOM 706, mkII or mkIIG radio and an amplifier, this is what you need before it's too late!
+If you have an ICOM radio and an amplifier, this is what you need before it's too late!

-Payment by Personal check, Money Order gets free shipping, I also accept PayPal
+Pay by Personal checkor Money Order and get free shipping, I also accept PayPal

 286 Hudson Street